uaanchorage/GSoC/README.md

 **Mentors:** Ananth Reddy (bananthreddy30 -at- gmail.com) and Pradeeban Kathiravelu (pkathiravelu -at- alaska.edu)

 **Overview:** DICOM (Digital Imaging and Communications in Medicine) is a radiographic imaging standard for how various modalities of scanners, PACS (Picture archiving and communication system), and other imaging systems communicate.
 As a storage protocol, it defines how images are stored in a standard way.
 It also functions as a messaging protocol, an extension to TCP.
 DICOM implementations often have a queue to hold the images sent from the source.
 Since this is a networking communication, a queue may degrade the performance or introduce data loss.
 DICOM communications are defined by static source, query, and destination endpoints.
 Each endpoint is defined by hostname/IP address, port, and AE (Application Entity) Title.
-A DICOM endpoint such as a PACS or a scanner usually has these endpoints statically configured to ensure security and patient privacy.
+A DICOM endpoint, such as a PACS or a scanner, usually has these endpoints statically configured to ensure security and patient privacy.

 This project attempts to send data from a source to dynamic destinations based on the queue and the performance.
 This can be a use case for teleradiology with multiple remote healthcare/radiologist sites present or a potential framework to enable federated learning on radiographic images.
 [Orthanc](https://www.orthanc-server.com/) can be set up as a DICOM endpoint that mimics a PACS [1](https://github.com/Emory-HITI/Niffler/tree/master/modules/cold-extraction).
 With multiple Orthanc servers configured, such a federated deployment can be prototyped.
 Ultimately, this project aims to study the possibilities and opportunities of supporting dynamic DICOM endpoints in practice.